JacksonKuo/blog/_posts/2024-12-29-ai-exploration-part-2.markdown

     * Current o1 models - Available to Tier 5 customers only
 * Structure Output
     * *Structured Outputs is a feature that ensures the model will always generate responses that adhere to your supplied JSON Schema*
     * *Structured Outputs is the evolution of JSON mode.
-While both ensure valid JSON is produced, only Structured Outputs ensure schema adherance.*
+While both ensure valid JSON is produced, only Structured Outputs ensure schema adherence.*
     * *When JSON mode is turned on, the model's output is ensured to be valid JSON, except for in some edge cases that you should detect and handle appropriately.*
     * *When using JSON mode, you must always instruct the model to produce JSON via some message in the conversation, for example via your system message.*
     * *Structured Outputs can be enabled by setting the parameter strict: true*